anthonydb/practical-sql-2/README.md

 * Chapter 17: Saving Time with Views, Functions, and Triggers
 * Chapter 18: Using PostgreSQL from the Command Line
 * Chapter 19: Maintaining Your Database
-* Chapter 20: Identifying and Telling the Story Behind Your Data
+* Chapter 20: Telling Your Data's Story
 * Appendix: Additional PostgreSQL Resources

 ## Getting the Code and Data on Your Computer